Now that we have become experts at installing and configuring our Raspberry Pi, we need to see how to properly shut down and reboot a Raspberry Pi.

 sudo poweroff

-Historically, these commands (‘shutdown’, ‘halt’, and ‘poweroff’) had slight differences.
-Although they have been smoothed over time, and are not completely applicable to the Raspberry Pi, they are maintained in certain systems.
+Historically, these commands (shutdown, halt, and poweroff) had small differences.
+Although they have softened over time and are not entirely applicable to the Raspberry Pi, they remain in certain systems.

-We could summarize that ‘shutdown -h’ corresponds to a ‘normal’ shutdown, while ‘halt’ and ‘poweroff’ correspond to a more abrupt ‘emergency stop’.
-In general, the behavior regarding process and power management is different.
+We could summarize that shutdown -h corresponds to a normal shutdown, while halt and poweroff correspond to a more abrupt emergency stop.
+In general, the behavior regarding process termination and power management is different.

-In the case of Raspbian, the three commands should have the same behavior.
-However, out of habit and concern about these small differences, and because in other systems they may not be equivalent, I personally recommend the ‘shutdown’ command.
-It’s better not to develop bad habits.
+In the case of Raspbian, all three commands should have the same behavior.
+However, out of habit and concern about these small differences, and because they may not be equivalent in other systems, I personally recommend the shutdown command.
+It’s better not to pick up bad habits.

-Restarting the system is just as simple as shutting it down.
-Again we use the ‘shutdown’ command but adding the ‘-r’ parameter, as follows:
+Rebooting the system is just as simple as shutting it down.
+Again we use the shutdown command but adding the -r parameter, like this:

 sudo shutdown -r now

-Similar to what we have seen about shutting down Raspberry Pi, we have another alternative command to restart it:
+Similar to what we have seen about shutting down the Raspberry Pi, we have another alternative command to reboot it:

 sudo reboot

-Just like in the previous case, the behavior in Raspbian should be similar to using ‘shutdown -r’.
-But, because of the differences and good practices, it is recommended to use the ‘shutdown -r’ command.
+Just as in the previous case, the behavior in Raspbian should be similar to using shutdown -r.
+But, for the sake of differences and good habits, it is recommended to use the shutdown -r command.

-Related to shutting down and restarting the Raspberry Pi, if we only want to log out the current user, we just have to use the command:
+Related to shutting down and rebooting the Raspberry Pi, if we only want to log out the current user, we simply have to use the command:

 sudo logout

-In the next entries in the Raspberry Pi series, we will continue to delve into the details of Raspbian.
+In the next posts in the Raspberry Pi series, we will continue to delve into the details of Raspbian.
 See you soon!